-''' ./ElectricFlow-<version> --mode silent --upgradeNewDBName <newdatabasen ame> --upgradeDBPassword <password> --haveRunMigrationUtility ./ElectricFlow-<version> --mode silent --upgradeNewDBUserName <newdatab aseusername> --upgradeDBPassword <password> --haveRunMigrationUtility '''

-where <newdatabasename> is your new database name, <newdatabaseusername> is your new database username, <password> is the corresponding password, and haveRunMigrationUtility confirms that you have run the migration tool.
+./ElectricFlow-<version> --mode silent --upgradeNewDBName <newdatabasen ame> --upgradeDBPassword <password> --haveRunMigrationUtility ./ElectricFlow-<version> --mode silent --upgradeNewDBUserName <newdatab aseusername> --upgradeDBPassword <password> --haveRunMigrationUtility where <newdatabasename> is the name of the new database, <newdatabaseusername> is the name of database user account in database.properties, <password> is the password for the database user account in database.properties, and haveRunMigrationUtility confirms that you have run the migration tool.
+The database user name and password in database.properties may be different than the ones used for the background upgrader.